Tag - opinion

 Progress and Potatoes

 Please note this is a humour piece which is not something people may want to read depending on the state of your country and how demoralized/angry you may be about the state of the world.
 Seriously.
-And so it was that the two old women (who would not admit to being old at all and …Original post on […]
+And so it was that the two old women (who would not admit to being old at all and …...
+Continue […]

 Mission Creep: How the Police State Acclimates Us to Being Modern-Day Slaves